tinalexander/tinalexander.github.io/pages/2023/11-november.md

 # November 15, 2023

+## AstraZeneca spokesperson on AZD3152

+- **Source**: email from AstraZeneca spokesperson
+- **Date:** received November 15, 2023

+> We are continuing to advance AZD3152 to help protect vulnerable patients like the immunocompromised who face up to 14x greater risk of hospitalisation from COVID-19 than the general population, even after repeated doses of COVID-19 vaccines.
+The Phase III efficacy trial is now fully enrolled; the trial will assess the potential benefit of AZD3152 in protecting immunocompromised patients in an environment with many variants in circulation.
+We aim to make AZD3152 available as a new option for COVID-19 as quickly as possible subject to trial readouts and regulatory reviews.

 ## HHS officials on call with COVID-19 vaccine stakeholders

 - **Source:** webinar by Department of Health and Human Services